Frequently asked questions - FAQs (click on a question for the answer)

 The Gig Buddies team will always be on hand to provide support to both volunteers and participants.

 Like you would in your other friendships, participants and volunteers pay for their own tickets, food, drinks etc.

-Gig Buddies Sydney takes care to pair you with someone who wants to do and go to the same things as you, so you will be going to things that you would want to go to anyway.
+The Gig Buddies team takes care to pair you with someone who wants to do and go to the same things as you.

-The Gig Buddies Sydney project is in all of these Sydney areas;
+The Gig Buddies Sydney project covers these Sydney areas;

 2 - Northern Suburbs